andy-goryachev-oracle/Test/doc/TabStopPolicy.md

 ## Non-Goals

 - support for a BAR (|) tab stop
-- support the 'leader' property (symbols to fill the empty space before the tab stop)
+- support the `leader` property (symbols to fill the empty space before the tab stop)
+- provide a replacement for `tabsize` property